helium/longfi-platformio/getting-started.md

 #### Inspect the build output

-Due to the defines Within platformio.ini, PlatformIO is able to determine the project board and framework dependencies.
+Due to the defines within platformio.ini, PlatformIO is able to determine the project board and framework dependencies.
-Any missing dependencies are automatically installed at build time, thus this process may be see in the build output.
+Any missing dependencies are automatically installed at build time, thus this process may be seen in the build output.
 This feature allows us to add libraries into our platformio.ini file, which will then be downloaded for us, if needed, at build time.

 The build process results can be found within the "Terminal View" typically found at the bottom of the VSCode window.
-Much like with Arduino, the build output will dump the calculate amount of Ram and Flash memory used by your application.
+Much like with Arduino, the build output will dump the calculated amount of Ram and Flash memory used by your application.

 ![](assets/heltec-cubecell-htcc-ab0x-build-output_1.png)